ankitojha2705/Next_Meal/README.md

 # NextMeal Frontend

-This repository contains the frontend code for the **Next Meal** application, which connects users to restaurants, allows reservations, and provides user authentication via **Keycloak**.
+This repository contains the frontend code for the **Next Meal** application, which connects users to restaurants, allows reservations, helps users with their queries with AI assistant, and provides user authentication via **Keycloak**.

 ---